-Preliminary clearance of the gastrointestinal tract can significantly ease the course of fasting, especially in beginners.
+Preliminary cleansing of the gastrointestinal tract can greatly facilitate fasting, especially for beginners.
 The absence of food residues accelerates the body's switching to internal nutrition, reduces intoxication and other unpleasant symptoms of the first days of fasting.

 Most authors for the purification of the intestine before starting fasting recommend the use of salt laxatives: magnesium sulfate / Epson salt /и sodium sulfate / Glauber's salt /, as well as sodium phosphate and sodium citrate.

-Saline laxatives contribute to the accumulation of water in the intestine.
-As a result, its contents are diluted, the peristalsis is strengthened and the fecal masses are excreted faster.
-As a rule, the effect of taking a salt laxative comes in 4-6 hours after administration.
-In medicine salt laxatives are used in case of acute constipation, in preparation for surgery and therapeutic and diagnostic procedures in the intestines, with acute food poisoning (salt laxatives delay the absorption of poison and its entry into the blood).
-In addition, saline laxatives are prescribed after taking some anthelmintic agents to accelerate their elimination and prevent toxic effects.
+Saline laxatives promote water retention in the intestines.
+As a result, its contents liquefy, peristalsis increases and feces are excreted faster.
+As a rule, the effect of taking a saline laxative occurs 4-6 hours after administration.
+In medicine, saline laxatives are used in cases of acute constipation, in preparation for surgery and medical and diagnostic procedures on the intestines, in acute food poisoning (saline laxatives delay the absorption of poison and its entry into the bloodstream).
+In addition, saline laxatives are prescribed after taking some antihelminthics to speed up their elimination and prevent toxic effects.

 However, apart from magnesium sulphate to enter starvation you can use other laxatives.
 Best for these purposes are suitable products with a slight laxative effect, which cause a soft stool, a consistency close to normal and does not cause chemical irritation of the gastrointestinal tract.
 Such properties are possessed by sea kale, agar-agar, sulfur purified, and also vaseline oil.
 In addition, some fruits (apples, grapes, prunes, etc.) provide a laxative effect.